atomicretronl/switchless/README.md

 * _Reset button/Reset console_:
   The console's reset button, usually isolated form the system, is connected to the _Reset button_ pin.
+A pull-up/pull-down resistor may be necessary for stable operation, once the button is isolated.
 When pressed briefly (by default < 500ms) the _Reset console_ pin is activated, resetting the console as normal.
 Holding the reset button cycles through the available modes.

 * _Reset type_:
   For consoles with active low reset, tie this pin to ground.
 For consoles with